 Discovery phase

 During the discovery phase, testers gather detailed information about the targeted environment.
 This involves understanding the network layout, software versions, and any known security measures.
-The goal is to map out the digital landscape of the healthcare organization, identifying potential weak points that could be exploited.
+The goal is to map out the healthcare organization’s digital footprint, identifying potential weak points that could be exploited.

 Attack and penetration phase